moos-wife/moos-wife.github.io/README.md

 This is an example repository for the Git tutorial on https://www.w3schools.com

 > I am very distracted.
 This is interesting, but hard to get completely into it.

-This repository is built step by step in the tutorial.
+> Now I am adding a line to test editing on the online master This repository is built step by step in the tutorial.

 ###  I will have to do the merge/push/pull tutorial again